 In many foreign countries, particularly the countries of the European Union, the pricing of prescription drugs is subject to government control.
 In some non-U.S. jurisdictions, the proposed pricing for a drug must be approved before it may be lawfully marketed.
 The requirements governing drug pricing vary widely from country to country.
 For example, the European Union provides options for its member states to restrict the range of medicinal products for which their national health insurance systems provide reimbursement and to control the prices of medicinal products for human use.
-A member state may approve a specific price for the medicinal product or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal product on the market.
-We may face competition from lower-priced products in foreign countries that have placed price controls on pharmaceutical products.
+A member state may approve a specific price for the medicinal product or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal products.
 In addition, there may be importation of foreign products that compete with NUPLAZID, and any other products we may market, which could negatively impact our profitability.

 Third-party payors, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
 The current environment is putting pressure on companies to price products below what they may feel is appropriate.
 Selling NUPLAZID at less than an optimized price could impact our revenues and overall success as a company.
 We have changed, and may continue to change, the price of NUPLAZID from time to time, however, we do not know if the price we have selected, or may select in the future, for NUPLAZID is or will be the optimized price.
 Additionally, we do not know whether and to what extent third-party payors will react to any possible future changes in the price of NUPLAZID.
 In the U.S., no uniform policy of coverage and reimbursement for drug products exists among third-party payors.
-Further, one payor's determination to provide coverage and reimbursement for a product does not assure that other payors also will provide coverage and reimbursement for the product.
-Therefore, coverage and reimbursement for NUPLAZID may differ significantly from payor to payor.
+Further, one payor's determination to provide coverage and reimbursement for a product does not assure that other payors also will provide coverage and reimbursement for NUPLAZID may differ significantly from payor to payor.
 As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of NUPLAZID to each payor separately, with no assurance that coverage will be obtained.
 Coverage policies and third-party payor reimbursement rates may change at any time.
 Therefore, even if favorable coverage and reimbursement status is attained, less favorable coverage policies and reimbursement rates may be implemented in the future.
 If we are unable to obtain coverage of, and adequate payment levels for, NUPLAZID or any other products we may market to third-party payors, physicians may limit how much or under what circumstances they will prescribe or administer them and patients may decline to purchase them.
-This in turn could affect our ability to successfully commercialize NUPLAZID, or any other products we may market, a
+This in turn could affect our ability to successfully commercialize NUPLAZID, or any other products we may market, and thereby adversely impact our profitability, results

-There is no quarantee that future studies with pimavanserin will be successful.
+There is no guarantee that future studies with pimavanserin will be successful.\